ida/adi.devgen/README.md

 Note
 ----

-Optionally you can specify a path to the addon, just append it to the command as an additional argument, otherwise it is assumed you are inside of the addon or for addon-creation, create it right where you are.
+Optionally you can specify a path, just append it to the command as an additional argument, otherwise it is assumed you are inside of the addon or for an addon-creation, it'll create it in the current directory, where you execute `devgen`.

 TODO